fandora-network/docs/docs/develop/chainide.md

 ## Deploy an ERC-721 Smart Contract

-After successful compilation, it's time to deploy your compiled ERC-721 smart contract to the Polygon Mumbai test network.
-For that, you need to have MetaMask installed, the Polygon Mumbai test network added to your wallet, and some testnet tokens to pay for the transaction fee.
+After successful compilation, it's time to deploy your compiled ERC-721 smart contract to the fandora Mumbai test network.
+For that, you need to have MetaMask installed, the fandora Mumbai test network added to your wallet, and some testnet tokens to pay for the transaction fee.

 Navigate to the "Deploy & Interaction" module and choose among the compiled smart contract.
 Select the smart contract you want to deploy and click the "deploy" button.
 For this tutorial, the `GameItem` smart contract will be deployed.